jasperspahl/clli/README.md

     - [ ] get stars
     - [ ] get issues
 - [ ] Add Readme Parsing
+    - this will be quite difficult since ncurses doesn't support ansi escape codes
     - see [cli/cli: GitHub’s official command line tool](https://github.com/cli/cli)
     - maybe use [charmbracelet/glamour: Render markdown with style](https://github.com/charmbracelet/glamour) since it is also used by cli/cli